9AM TO 6PM

 GOLDEN SUPREME: Juicy and crisp wit a coarse/grained flesh.
 Good for eating, baked apples, and other desserts.
 FINISHED FOR THE SEASON

 GRANNY SMITH: Firm, crisp and juicy with a thick skin.
 Tart but yet can be subtly sweet.
 Great for baking and cooking or on a salad.
-COMING SOON
+UNAVAILABLE FOR THE 2021 SEASON

 HONEY CRISP: Cross between Honey Gold, Golden Delicious, and Macoun.
 This is a near perfect raw apple.
 Has a sweetly tart light berry flavor and fantastically crisp.
 Mostly used for eating, sandwiches, and salads.
 AVAILABLE NOW